LearnTeachCode/webdevlinks/README.md

 ##Learn to Code LA's first front-end web dev group project

 ###Homework:
+- Make a GitHub account
+- Get familiar with using GitHub (see https://try.github.io/, https://www.youtube.com/watch?v=FyfwLX4HAxM, ...)
-- Add five good web dev links here by our next meeting (which will be Monday, April 27th)
+- Add five good web dev links here by our next meeting
 - Fork this project or make an edit to this page using GitHub (ask us for help if you get stuck!)

-###Goal for next meetup (Monday 4/27):
+###Goal for next meetup:
 - Create a finished HTML document for version 1 of our website content!

 ###Our list of cool web dev links: